 I don't.

-It is, it's Lindsay Lohan.
+It's Lindsay Lohan.

 I am so sick and tired of seeing her name in the news.

-I don't what was her claim to fame, or what is her claim to all I know is that she's an incessant party babe.
+All I know is that she's an incessant party babe.

 That's what I get from her.

-Has she started a movie or something?
+Has she starred a movie or something?

 Well, whatever.